Symi Island

 Our cabin charter programs which the island can be visited by:

-Bodrum – South dodecanese – Bodrum Cruise
+Bodrum – North dodecanese – Bodrum Cruise

 Previous Post